ScarlexDev/audiowave.app/README.md

 # audiowave.app
-> 🎧🌊 NPM package created for audiowave visualization, customize with all types of options, to allow spice up the audio visualization representation for your frontend app.
-Create a audiowave visualization from a audiofile.
+> 🎧🌊 NPM package created for audio wave visualization, offering a wide range of customizable options to enhance the representation of audio visualization on your frontend app.
+With this package, you can easily generate an audio wave visualization from any audio file.